Bringing Alpine Fault science and hazard impact information to South Island communities, in areas likely to be affected by an AF8 earthquake.

 While we can’t predict when earthquakes will occur, scientific research has shown that the Alpine Fault has a history of generating regular, large earthquakes.
 The next event is likely to occur within the lifetime of most of us, or our children and young people, for whom this is likely to have major short and long-term impacts.

-Thanks to all our supporters: The 6 South Island CDEM Groups, EQC – Earthquake Commission, Resilience to Nature’s Challenges, QuakeCoRE and GNS Science, and our University partners: University of Otago, University of Canterbury, Victoria University of Wellington and the University of Auckland – we couldn’t do this without you!
+Thanks to all our supporters: The 6 South Island CDEM Groups, EQC – Earthquake Commission, Resilience to Nature’s Challenges, QuakeCoRE and GNS Science, and our University partners: University of Otago, University of Canterbury and the University of Auckland – we couldn’t do this without you!

 Public Science Talks

-Caroline is the Deputy Director at the Centre for Sustainability at the University of Otago.
-She is the Science Lead for Project AF8, a collaboration between Civil Defence and the science community to improve our ability to respond to a future Alpine Fault earthquake.
+Caroline is the Acting Director and Research Associate Professor at the Centre for Sustainability at the University of Otago.
+She is the Science Lead for AF8, a collaboration between Civil Defence and the science community to improve our ability to respond to a future Alpine Fault earthquake.
 Her research interests lie in the area of natural hazards and societal resilience, with a particular interest in the tourism sector.
 She is based in Dunedin with her husband Tom and their three children.

 Prof. Tom Wilson